National Support Groups in Aotearoa NZ

 Central-West – Blockhouse Bay

-Anna has lived experience as a home-for-life mum of Ms 15.
+Anna has lived experience as a home-for-life mum of a teenage daughter.
 She brings to the group her group facilitation skills and her professional knowledge of FASD.
 She says the group is a safe haven for whānau, grandparents, aunts, uncles and biological parents to share and be supported by those who 'get it'.

 Trish and Ross are parents of four adult children and grandparents to seven.
 Their youngest daughter, who joined their family as a 14-month-old and is now 24 years old, lives with FASD.